whipper-team/whipper/README.md

 RUNNING UNINSTALLED
 -------------------

-To make it easier for developers, you can run morituri straight from the source checkout:
+To make it easier for developers, you can run whipper straight from the source checkout:

     ./autogen.sh